GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-3/genesis-3.englishNatural.md

 To the woman he said,
-"Multiplying, I will multiply your pain and your pregnancy; in pain you will birth sons; and to your man your obsession, and he will rule in you."
+"Multiplying, I will multiply your pain and your pregnancy; in pain you will birth sons; and to your man your fixation, and he will rule in you."

 And to Human he said,